Suncor Energy

-Suncor was created by Sun Oil in 1979 as the merger of its Canadian conventional and heavy oil companies, the Sun Oil Company Limited and Great Canadian Oil Sands Limited.
+Suncor was created by Sun Oil in 1979 by the merger of its Canadian conventional and heavy oil companies, the Sun Oil Company and Great Canadian Oil Sands.
 Until 2010, Suncor marketed products and services to retail customers in Ontario through a downstream network of 780 company-owned, and 700 customer-operated retail and Diesel fuel sites, primarily in Ontario under the Sunoco brand (owing to Suncor having originally been established as a subsidiary of Sunoco).
 In 2009, Suncor acquired the former Crown corporation Petro-Canada, which replaced the Sunoco brand across its existing outlets.
-Suncor also markets through a retail network of Shell and ExxonMobil branded outlets in Colorado.
+Suncor also markets through a retail network of Shell and ExxonMobil branded outlets in the United States.

+Predecessor companies

+Sun Oil Company

+The Sun Oil Company began operations in Canada in 1919 when it formed the Sun Company of Canada.
+The company opened offices in Montreal and began importing American products to Canada for sale.
+On 31 March 1923, Sun incorporated a Canadian subsidiary, the Sun Oil Company Limited.
+In 1932, the company transferred its headquarters from Montreal to Toronto.
+In 1950 the Sun Oil Company drilled its first successful Canadian oil well in Alberta.
+In 1953 it opened a new refinery in Sarnia.

+Great Canadian Oil Sands

+Great Canadian Oil Sands was incorporated on 29 December 1953, however, the company originated in several previous ventures dating back to 1920.
+In 1962, GCOS received a permit from the Government of Alberta to build a plant in the Athabasca Oil Sands.
+The following year, Sun purchased a majority stake in GCOS.
+The GCOS plant went online in 1967.

 History

-1919–2000

-Suncor was founded in 1919 in Montreal as Sun Company of Canada, a subsidiary of Sun Oil (now Sunoco).
 In 1979, Sun formed Suncor by merging its Canadian refining and retailing interests; Great Canadian Oil Sands (a majority-owned subsidiary, which constructed and operated the first commercial plant to develop Canada's Athabasca oil sands and went on production in 1967); and its conventional oil and gas interests.
 In 1981, the Government of Ontario purchased a 25% stake in the company; it divested in 1993.
 In 1995 Sun Oil also divested its interest in the company, although Suncor maintained the Sunoco retail brand in Canada.
 With these two divestitures, Suncor become an independent, widely held public company.